Battle of Nirim: Positions and distribution of forces

-The Israeli defenders were all members of Nirim itself, 39–45 in number (including 12 women).
+The Israeli defenders were all members of Nirim itself, 39–45 in number, 12 of them women.
 They were subordinate to the Negev Brigade's 8th Battalion, commanded by Haim Bar-Lev.
 The village was fenced and mined; its members had a total of 34 rifles and submachine guns, two light machine guns and one 52 mm (2") mortar.
 Avraham Adan, then a commander of a mobile company in the Negev Brigade's 8th Battalion, wrote that the defenders were well-trained and conditioned, even by Palmach standards.

-The Egyptian force consisted of about 500–800 troops from the 6th Infantry Battalion, backed by armored vehicles (including at least 20 Bren carriers), 81 mm (3") mortars, 2-pound and 6-pound cannons, and aircraft.
+The Egyptian force consisted of about 500–800 troops from the 6th Infantry Battalion, backed by armored vehicles including at least 20 Bren carriers, 81 mm (3") mortars, 2-pound and 6-pound cannons, and aircraft.
 A battery of 25-pound artillery was stationed in the area of Rafah.
 They were not prepared for the battle and had insufficient intelligence of the Israelis.
 According to Gamal Abdel Nasser, the adjutant of the battalion, the infantry was "slow and [...] without energy".

 The Israeli firing positions were located in the four corners of the kibbutz, numbered clockwise (Position 1 in the southeast, 2 in the southwest, etc.).
 Another position was located next to the gate in the west.
 Most of the buildings were made of wood, except the "Safety House" made of reinforced concrete next to Position 1.
 No water tower had been built there yet, but construction had started next to Position 2.
 The medical and communication facilities, as well as the command bunker, were located underground in the center of the village.